 Firefighters brought the fire under control after about 2 1/2 hours and were able to confine it to the gift shop next to the nave.
 The shop's wooden roof collapsed.

 Church workers with mops and buckets removed most of the water from the church.
-The high altar did not appear to be damaged by water, but it was clouded in smoke after the fire.
+The high altar, a slightly elevated section at the rear of the church, did not appear to be damaged by water, but it was clouded in smoke after the fire.

 Sisk said the damaged tapestries were two of the church's six Barberini tapestries depicting the life of Jesus Christ.
 They were made on the official papal looms.

 ``This is a big part of my world, taking care of these tapestries,'' said a distraught Marlene Eidelhut, director of textile conservation at the Manhattan church.